 “I’m a big believer in ‘if you can see it, you can be it.’
 I rarely saw myself on the page growing up, so I had no idea all the opportunities that existed in the big wide world.
 That’s why I write, to show kids and teens that they can be the hero of any story.
 And that’s why I love talking to readers, too, so they know they can achieve anything they put their minds to.”

-Last year, after many years of struggling with executive dysfunction issues, Sona was diagnosed with ADHD as an adult.
-She started therapy and medication, and has since hyper-focused on learning all she can about neurodivergence, both as it applies to her life and her work.
+Recently, after many years of struggling with executive dysfunction issues, Sona was diagnosed with ADHD.
+She started therapy and medication and has since hyper-focused on learning all she can about neurodivergence, both as it applies to her life and her work.

-When she’s not writing or teaching, Sona can be found stirring up trouble in the kitchen with her writer husband and two kids at home in New York City, or on the road, documenting her street food finds on Instagram.
+When she’s not writing or teaching, Sona can be found stirring up trouble in the kitchen with her writer husband and two chatterbox kids at home in New York City.

-If Sona’s writing makes you hungry (and it probably will!), you can find recipes at IshqInABackpack.com, or find her on social media talking about chai, Bollywood movies and books.
+If Sona’s writing makes you hungry (and it probably will!), you can find recipes at IshqInABackpack.com, or find her on social media (including TikTok!) talking about chai, street foods, Bollywood movies, and books.